WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 }
 ```

-But as the size of the repository grows, the struct may grow at the same
+However, as the repository grows, the struct might expand proportionally:
-speed:

 ```swift
 struct User {